 Instruct the editor to modify 11.3.3 as indicated:

-The binary representation of the password, after being transformed from a character representation or directly if it is already in binary form, is stored in the dot11RSNASAEPasswordValueTable.
-When a “password” is called for in the description of SAE that follows the credential from the dot11RSNASAEPasswordValueTable is used.
+The binary representation of the password, after being transformed from a character representation or directly if it is already in binary form, is stored in the dot11RSNAConfigPasswordValueTable.
+When a “password” is called for in the description of SAE that follows, the credential from the dot11RSNAConfigPasswordValueTable is used.

 Instruct the editor to modify 11.3.5.4 as indicated:

 If the scalar value is greater than zero (0) and less than the order, r, of the negotiated group, scalar validation succeeds; otherwise, it fails.
 Element validation depends on the type of group.
-For FFC groups, the element shall be an integer greater than zero (0) and less than the prime number p, and the scalar operation of the element and the order of the group, r, shall be equal to one (1) modulo the prime number p.
+For FFC groups, the element shall be an integer greater than one (1) and less than the prime number p, and the scalar operation of the element and the order of the group, r, shall be equal to one (1) modulo the prime number p.

 Instruct the editor to add the following columns to table 11-9 in 11.6.3: